 Water can play a vital role in flushing out alcohol, but it cannot eliminate the drug traces from your system.
 Taking more amount of water before the drug test might lead to dilution of the sample.
 Like other illicit drugs, alcohol abuse is becoming a severe problem in the United States.
 Women also tend to have a higher percentage of body fat and a lower percentage of water, which influences intoxication and the length of time it takes to get alcohol out of their system.

 A person who has not consumed alcohol might hit the peak alcohol level within 30 minutes to 2 hours of consumption.
 Once you consume alcohol, your body will start the metabolization process.
-The drink will get into your blood, and the blood will carry the drug metabolites to all the body parts.
+The drink will get into your blood, and the blood will carry the drug programs close by metabolites to all the body parts.
 Almost 90% of the alcohol you consume passes through the liver, and only 10% of the alcohol leaves through urine and sweat.
 While these techniques create the illusion of sobriety, they have no effect on BAC.
 Although eating before a night of drinking will slow down alcohol absorption, it will not keep you sober as you continue to drink.
 Eating after a few drinks will not reduce your level of intoxication because food does not have an effect on alcohol that has already been absorbed into the bloodstream.

 Saliva and Breathalyzer Tests: Between 12-24 Hours